GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/why-disallow-class.md

 When using the class keyword I tend to think in an everything-is-an-object mental model, which is less flexible than the data-oriented mental model.

+### class makes it harder to split methods

+across several files.

 ### class forces the calling code to use new